-And it’s not just the seniors either.
-Younger and younger dogs are getting diseases like hip dysplasia or elbow dysplasia and knee problems like luxating patellas or cruciate ligament tears.
+It’s not just senior dogs who are developing joint problems.
+Younger and younger dogs are getting diseases like hip dysplasia or elbow dysplasia … or knee problems like luxating patellas or cruciate ligament tears.

-Avoid these mistakes and you could have a dog with healthy joints and good mobility for years to come.
+Avoid these 3 common mistakes dog owners make … and you could have a dog with healthy joints and good mobility for years to come.

 There are several studies that point to vaccination, and especially distemper vaccination, as a major culprit in causing joint issues in dogs.
 Here are just a few of them.